Deyinka/Youtube-Project/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is showcase trends in Youtube and Billboard 100 lists.
+The purpose of this project is showcase trends in Youtube and Billboard 100 lists by extracting, tranforming and loading data.

 ### Methods Used
 * Inferential Statistics